 William Sears, MD, and Martha Sears, RN

-The book has strategies to tell you how best to bring up your kid.
-You will be taught how to develop a connection with the baby.
+The book on parenting has strategies to tell you how best to bring up your children and develop a strong connection with them.
 Sears’ book advocates early attachment between children and parents while guiding parental responsiveness to a baby’s needs and requirements.
 They answer many questions for new parents, such as ‘How will your baby sleep better?
 What’s the father’s role in raising a kid?
 How does early attachment lead to a child’s eventual independence?’

 Daniel J. Siegel, MD, and Tina Payne Bryson, PhD

-The book takes up a scientific approach towards parenting.
+The book on child development takes a scientific approach to parenting.
 The authors share easy steps to foster healthy brain development in babies.
 Even though the book discusses the child’s brain, it can be read and understood by any parent.
-It is much like a guidebook to having happier and calmer children while tackling everyday parenting challenges.
+It is much like a guidebook to having happier and calmer children while tackling the everyday challenges of parenting.